Got two young children with a bit of an age gap? Then taking them out together can be a daunting task, right?

 - Larger storage area: Enough said.

 - Parent organizer included: It’s probably a little harsh that this isn’t included with the regular Caboose.
 It costs the better part of $30, after all!

 Since a recent price drop, the Caboose Ultralight is more affordable than the BravoFor2.
 In fact, it now sits between the premium and regular price ranges.
 The pros and cons remain largely the same as the regular Caboose.

-What is a Sit and Stand Stroller?
+What is a sit and stand stroller?

-Sit and stand strollers are a special breed of double strollers.
-They are designed to carry one small child and one older one.
+Sit and stand strollers are a special breed of double strollers designed to carry one small and one older child.
 They manage this by having a seat at the front (for your younger child) and a standing platform/bench seat at the back (for your older one).

 Is a sit and stand stroller right for my family?